Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2017/12/it-is-like-watching-the-barcelona-under-19s-play.md

 Finally, the Research Commission has a window on the future, in a manner of speaking, with a view of emerging research trends.
 Do you see any particular trend?
 It’s true, we really are very close to the current research hotspots.
 One of these concerns drone technology.
 From the applications, we can see that ETH Zurich is extremely strong in robotics and drones.
 Drone technology has advanced so far that it can be developed for a wide range of research tasks.
 For example, drones can be deployed to check the quality of infrastructure, such as bridges – or to monitor glaciers in polar regions.

+## 75 years of ETH Zurich’s Research Commission

+Sources:

+• School Council Minutes 1942, session no, 8, 18 December 1942, item 137, page 359.
+• ETHistory.
+The Research Commission . (website dated 4 April 2005, accessed on 12 December 2017, in German only)
 The story of the Research Commission began on 12 December 1942, when the School Council, the governing body of the university, decided to form a Commission for Scientific Research at E.T.H.
 Its first task was to define “which E.T.H. institutes are able to conduct valuable research work in the interests of the economy”.
 During the economic crisis of the 1970s, ETH Zurich decided to upgrade the commission and to make more funds available for promising, fixed-term research projects.

+## The key funding instruments

 ETH Zurich’s Research Commission has a total budget of about CHF 20 million.
 This is distributed among various funding instruments, with some funding carried out on behalf of the Swiss National Science Foundation, such as the SNSF Fellowships, which began in 1952.
 In the last 20 years, it has awarded about 1,100 SNSF-funded fellowships for post-doctorate overseas placements.
 Quite a few of these fellows later found positions at ETH Zurich.